Nullislander0/second-brain-local/README.md

 ```

 ### 3. Start the full stack
+*Firstly I think you need to make sure Ollama is up - so run that and that will make it available to consume.
+Pretty sure you could reconfigure this to work with other local LLM hosting tools, too, but this is the way I'm using it now - subject to change*
 ```bash
 cd docker
 docker compose up -d
 ```
+*Or just open docker from the search bar - it will do what it needs to do once configured*
 This starts four services:

 | Service | Container | Port | Purpose |